Oklahoma City Thunder (20-16, 14-5 home) vs. Dallas Mavericks (12-25, 4-14 away)

 The Mavericks are No. 1 in the NBA in taking care of the ball.
 They’ll have to find a way to force turnovers against the Mavericks tonight.
 If Dallas takes care of the ball, this game might end up being closer than expected.
 Oklahoma City forces turnovers, the Thunder might run away with this one.

 The Oklahoma City Thunder have rebounded well lately but they’ll have to do it again tonight.
 Dallas is 6-3 when they out rebound the opponent.
 You flip that.
 Oklahoma City is 15-5 when they can grab more boards than their opponent.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!